-When reverse protection is enabled, an image of the target's system state is mirrored to the source server.
+When the job is first started and reverse protection is enabled, an image of the target's system state is mirrored to the source server.
 This mirror may cause a performance impact on your source server.
 This impact is only temporary, and system performance will return to normal when the reverse protection mirror is complete.

 To maintain system performance on the source, the target's system state is not continuously replicated to the source.
 You can manually update the image of the target's system state by viewing the job details and clicking Update under Target Server Image.
-See Viewing full server job details on page 273.
+See Viewing full server job details on page 272.